IvaMarosov/github_events_api/README.md

   - `make test` - automatically runs all tests in [`tests`](tests) folder
   - `make check` - run both linting and tests

+To generate OpenAPI v3, you can run [`openapi.py`](docs/openapi.py) script.

 ## Limitations and future work
 - getting data from Github API is still done manually - to download them regularly you would need to implement some cron or scheduler
-- application with API endpoints runs locally, but could be deployed remotelly
+- application with API endpoints runs locally, but could be deployed remotely
 - statistics are calculated only for current data, we do not store history
 - the 7 day average is calculated from the latest date for given repository and event type, not from current date
 - add unit tests for database functions and API endpoints